fritshoogland-yugabyte/yb_stats/README.md

 - memtrackers (HOST:PORT/mem-trackers)
 - threads (HOST:PORT/threadz)

-The data gathering is performed in two main modes:
+The data gathering can run in two distinct modes:
-- Online performance data display.
+- Online performance data display mode.
 This only displays the metric and statements, and does not store anything.
+This works by obtaining a memory snapshot when yb_stats is started, and then waits for enter to take a second snapshot and display the difference.
 - Read all data and save it into a snapshot.

+For both modes for displaying data, a number of options exist to filter, to add non-counter statistics and to increase the detail of the statistics (Yugabyte table and tablet statistics change from server scope to detail scope).

+In snapshot mode, no data is displayed, only the snapshot number.
 Once snapshots exist, these can be investigated using:
 - `--snapshot-diff`: asks for begin and end snapshot number, and provides the difference for the metric counters.
+This requires two snapshots, and shows the difference.
 - `--print-version`: requires a single snapshot number as argument, and prints the versions that are gathered.
 - `--print-gflags`: requires a single snapshot number as argument, and prints the gflags that are gathered.
 - `--print-threads`: requires a single snapshot number as argument, and prints the thread information that is captured.